KennyStryker/Pyshare/README.md

 # Pyshare
-A lightweight, file-sharing application, based on Flask web framework
+A lightweight, file-sharing application, based on Django web framework